CCBDA-UPC/Assignments-2025/Lab07.md

 These tags must follow the version format:
 **`v1.0.0`, `v1.0.1`, `v1.0.2`, ..., `v1.0.99`**, etc.

-To trigger the GitHub Action, **you need to push a new tag** with an updated version number (i.e., change the last part of the tag).

 > [!Warning]
-> The GitHub Action is only triggered when a new tag is detected.
-Any push without a tag will be ignored.
+> This GitHub Action is only triggered when a new tag is detected.
+Any push without a tag will be ignored and no GitHub Action will run.

 ```yaml
 on: